-The TCC Foundation has ensured the future of textile conservation education and research in negotiating the new development in Glasgow University.
+The TCC Foundation has ensured the future of textile conservation education and research in negotiating the development of the new Centre for Textile Conservation as part of Glasgow University.
 The TCCF’s currentg priorities include raising funds for bursaries and to support research and the purchase of new equipment.
 We would welcome your support.

 The TCC’s professional Conservation Services team offered commercial conservation to museums and private clients in the UK and overseas.
 The new Centre in Glasgow development does not offer a commercial service, but you can find out about some of the TCC’s past projects and highlights here…

 [The Textile Conservation Centre is] a national treasure for Britain, a national treasure on which the other national treasures depend

 The Trustees of the Textile Conservation Foundation are delighted to announce that Karen Finch, who founded the original Textile Conservation Centre (TCC) 40 years ago in 1975, has been awarded a prestigious prize by the Trustees of the Radcliffe Trust.

 The Leverhulme Trust has made an award of £200,000 to the Centre for Textile Conservation, University of Glasgow, to carry out .
 There are many magnificent collections of tapestries in museums and historic houses but they are often in very weak condition, the result of many centuries’ exposure to light, pollution and handling.